 Current indications are that the base 'slice' size for Xe Graphics will have up to 64 EUs enabled, with different configurations having different numbers of slices and sub-slices that can be partially disabled as needed.
 The fundamental building block for Xe Graphics ends up being basically the same as Gen11 Graphics, at least for the first iteration.
 The big changes will involve adding all the logic for dedicated VRAM, scaling to much higher core counts and multi-chip support, along with any other architectural changes that have yet to be revealed.
 Xe Graphics will have full DX12 and Vulkan support, but beyond that is unknown.

 Intel has talked about three broad classifications of Xe Graphics: Xe LP for low power / low performance devices, Xe HP for high performance solutions, and Xe HPC for data center applications.
-Xe LP as far as we can tell is mostly for integrated graphics solutions, likely with a single slice with 64 EUs, and perhaps some models will have 128 EUs.
-We know Xe LP is in the upcoming Tiger Lake CPUs, and it was used in the Xe Graphics DG1 developer card.
+Xe LP as far as we can tell is mostly for integrated graphics solutions, and the upcoming Tiger Lake CPUs as well as the Xe Graphics DG1 developer card appear to have 96 EUs.
 It will be the next iteration of Intel's processor graphics, in other words.

 At the other end of the spectrum, there have been images and details regarding Xe HPC and Intel's Exascale ambitions for supercomputers, which as you might imagine means incredibly powerful and expensive chips—we don't anticipate Xe HPC GPUs showing up in consumer cards any time soon.
 Our current understanding, based on the most recent tweets from Raja Koduri, is that Xe HPC refers specifically to Ponte Vicchio, the 7nm successor to the first generation Xe Graphics.

-The most interesting chips from our perspective will fall under the Xe HP umbrella, and these should show up in a variety of professional and consumer graphics cards.
-Raja has confirmed that the above package is Xe HP hardware, and indications are that it's a quad-chip configuration.
+The most interesting chips from our perspective will fall under the Xe HP umbrella, which spans a wider gamut.
+These should show up in a variety of professional and consumer graphics cards.
+Raja has confirmed that the above package is Xe HP hardware, and indications are that it's a dual-chip (or perhaps quad-chip) configuration.
 That's not going into any consumer graphics card built for gaming, unless Intel really pulls a 180 on graphics.

 One thing that's still unclear is whether the first Xe Graphics solutions will support hardware ray tracing or not.
 Intel has said it will support ray tracing, but it hasn't specifically stated that it will happen with the initial Xe Graphics architecture.
 It seems more likely that ray tracing will come in the second generation of Xe Graphics, the 7nm Ponte Vecchio and related chips.
 Or perhaps ray tracing support will be in a limited subset of the first gen parts—high-end Xe HP but not Xe LP, for example.
 We don't know yet, but it would be quite surprising to have full ray tracing arrive before AMD's ray tracing solution.